Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 What is Typhoid Fever?

 There are special blood and stool tests to diagnose typhoid.
-If a physician is very suspicious that the diagnosis is typhoid, antibiotics may be prescribed before the results of testing are available.
-Often, treatment may be prescribed without any diagnostic testing, if the symptoms are typical of typhoid and the disease is common in that region.
+If a physician is fairly certain that the diagnosis is typhoid, antibiotics may be prescribed before the results of testing are available.
+Often, treatment may be prescribed without any diagnostic testing, if the symptoms are typical of typhoid and the disease is common in the region of travel.

 Is treatment available?